Scenario 1: Your girlfriend has abandoned you. You want her to come back, and you text her to please return.

 We studied 20 campaigns spread across geographies for two weeks.
 The data showed an improvement in conversion rates as a direct result.

 Over the two-week-long period, the 20 cart page campaigns registered 3 million unique impressions, i.e., 3 million users intended to abandon carts and saw an exit-overlay.

 Out of this, 11% of customers interacted with these overlays and eventually, 6% converted.

 That’s an additional 6% conversion within the checkout process itself.

-For comparison sake, let us compare the statistics from a case study on cart abandonment emails.
-The figures are normalised for comparison.
-Impressions would be equivalent to 100% open rate in emails.
+For comparison’s sake, let us compare the statistics from a case study on cart abandonment emails.
+The figures are normalized for comparison.
+Impressions would be equivalent to a 100% open rate in emails.
 This being true due to targeted Notifications garnering almost 100% view.

-Having extensively discussed both the approaches with customers, we believe that cart abandonment emails, although, offer a process that can benefit customers and online retailers, but lack in inability to handle few critical scenarios.
+Having extensively discussed both approaches with customers, we believe that cart abandonment emails, although, offer a process that can benefit customers and online retailers, lack the ability to handle few critical scenarios.

 On other hand, there is less awareness of website notification technology that can have a more immediate impact on retaining the customer and converting them then and there.

-The best approach is to think broadly about the methods by which you can increase cart conversion rates, to test, learn and adapt your approach to ensure whatever you choose, both you and the customer end up in a win:win situation.
+The best approach is to think broadly about how you can increase cart conversion rates, test, learn, and adapt your approach to ensure whatever you choose, both you and the customer end up in a win: win situation.